-In accordance with the Corporations Act 2001, we are pleased to provide the following declaration of independence to the directors of Maple Street Co-Operative Society Ltd. As the audit partner for the audit of the financial report of Maple Street Co-Operative Society Ltd for the year ended 30 June 2021, we declare that, to the best of our knowledge and belief, there have been no contraventions of:
+In accordance with the Corporations Act 2001, I am pleased to provide the following declaration of independence to the directors of Maple Street Co-Operative Society Ltd. As the registered company auditor for the audit of the financial report of Maple Street Co-Operative Society Ltd for the year ended 30 June 2022, I declare that, to the best of my knowledge and belief, there have been no contraventions of:

-(i) the auditor independence requirements of the Corporations Act 2001 in relation to the audit; and

-(ii) any applicable code of professional conduct in relation to the audit.
+- (i) the auditor independence requirements of the Corporations Act 2001 in relation to the audit; and - (ii) any applicable code of professional conduct in relation to the audit.